AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/c-html5-spin-viewer-about.md

   </tr>
   <tr>
    <td colname="col1"> <p>Horizontal swipe or flick </p> </td>
-   <td colname="col2"> <p> If the image is in a reset state it spins through the set horizontally. </p> <p> If the image is zoomed in, it moves the image horizontally.
+   <td colname="col2"> <p> If the image is in a reset state, it spins through the set horizontally. </p> <p> If the image is zoomed in, it moves the image horizontally.
 If image is moved to the view edge and a swipe is still done in that direction, the gesture performs a native page scroll. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Vertical swipe or flick </p> </td>
-   <td colname="col2"> <p> If the image is in a reset state it changes the vertical view angle in case a multi-dimensional spin set is used.
-In a one-dimensional spin set, or when a multi-dimensional spin set is on the last or the first axis, so that the vertical swipe does not result in a vertical view angle change, the gesture performs a native page scroll. </p> <p> If the image is zoomed in, it moves the image vertically.
+   <td colname="col2"> <p> If the image is in a reset state, it changes the vertical view angle in case a multi-dimensional spin set is used.
+In a one-dimensional spin set, the gesture performs a native page scroll.
+Or, when a multi-dimensional spin set is on the last or the first axis so that the vertical swipe does not result in a vertical view angle change, the gesture also performs a native page scroll. </p> <p> If the image is zoomed in, it moves the image vertically.
 If image is moved to the view edge and a swipe is still done in that direction, the gesture performs a native page scroll. </p> </td>
   </tr>
  </tbody>
 </table>